Table of Contents

 - Main Indication: Restlessness, anxiety & Insomnia

-- MRP/Price: Narayana Kalpa is available in packing of 60 tablets for Rupees 140.
+- MRP/Price: Narayana Kalpa is available in a packing of 60 tablets for Rupees 140.

 Narayana Kalpa Composition